 Singapore Immigration Checkpoint

 We got a bit of a scare when my sister was asked to proceed to the immigration office.
 She couldn’t find her white arrival card in her passport.
-Problems at any immigration checkpoint is always very scary.
+Problems at any immigration checkpoint are always very scary.
 We anxiously waited for 15 minutes before she was allowed to proceed.
 Thankfully, she was able to find the arrival card in her bag.
 It must have slipped out of her passport.

 After getting all of our passports stamped, we got on a bus to cross over to the Malaysian side.
 It was probably not the exact bus we boarded earlier … just the same route.
 All of the buses regardless of the number will drop off passengers at the Malaysian immigration checkpoint anyways.